 T-shirt launches can be a safe part of your presentation with consideration to the risks.
 You can provide entertainment for the Homer Simpsons in your crowd, while minimizing the risks for the Maude Flanders.

-A 20-year plus veteran mascot looks at 3 ways to MAKE and the 3 ways to BREAK your next mascot appearance
+A 25-year veteran mascot looks at three ways to MAKE and the three ways to BREAK your next mascot appearance

 Robert Kennedy said “Only those who dare to fail greatly can ever achieve greatly.”
 No doubt he was talking about Mascotting.
 Find out why you should give your mascot permission to fail.